leopi99/AcServerManagerX/README.md

 ## Localizations

+The app supports localizations, currently for the following languages:

+- English
+- Italian

-If you have updated the localizations in the repo, run this command: `flutter pub run easy_localization:generate -S assets/translations -O lib/generated-translations`
+Want to add your language?
+Clone the repository, create the file yourCountryCode.json inside the directory assets/translations, copy the content of another file and translate it; then run this command: `flutter pub run easy_localization:generate -S assets/translations -O lib/generated-translations`